-Alexa Dellanos Sprawls Out & Showcases Her Curvaceous Bust In Flirty Bikini: ‘Save Your Tears’
+Alexa Dellanos Sprawls Out & Showcases Her Curvaceous Bust In Flirty Bikini: 'Save Your Tears'

 She wore an elegant choker comprised of sparkling jewels, a pair of matching braided bands around one wrist, and a delicate silver bracelet on the other.

 The small body of water next to Alexa appeared to be part of a luxurious outdoor patio, a portion of which was visible in the background.
-Matching lounges upholstered in crisp white were placed on the other side of the tub, and bedside table and elegant lamp could be seen through a sliding glass door behind them.
+Matching lounges upholstered in crisp white were placed on the other side of the tub, and a bedside table and elegant lamp could be seen through a sliding glass door behind them.

-The Inquisitr recently covered another of Alexa’s alluring Instagram updates that drove her admirers wild.
-She wore a tie-dye thong bikini and posed near the beach at golden hour.
-To date, the three-images series has garnered upwards of 92,000 likes.
+The Inquisitr recently covered another of Alexa's alluring Instagram updates.
+She wore a tie-dye thong bikini and posed near the beach at the golden hour.
+To date, the three-image series has garnered upward of 92,000 likes.